Problems of the medieval era

 Opportunities for crime

 As the economy grew during the medieval era, merchants began to transport more and more of their goods along roads and tracks between villages and towns.
-This led to an increase in highway robberyUsing force or the threat of force to steal money or property from travellers on the roads.
-Some villages along major routes became notorious as hideouts for highway robbers.
-One such village was Gainsthorpe in Lincolnshire, which was deserted after the Black DeathA disease that spread across Europe killing up to half of the population.
-It was situated next to Ermine Street, the old Roman road that connected London and York.
+This led to an increase in Some villages along major routes became notorious as hideouts for highway robbers.
+One such village was Gainsthorpe in Lincolnshire, which was deserted after the It was situated next to Ermine Street, the old Roman road that connected London and York.
 The village became a base from which robbers attacked merchants.

 Violent crime became more common in this era as people had easy access to potential weapons, especially farming tools such as hammers, sickles and spades.
 Around twenty per cent of the crimes committed in the first half of the 14th century were murder or manslaughter.